Lexus NX vs Audi Q3

 Who Should Buy Which?

-Buy the Audi Q3 if: You need more boot space, want lower running costs, value a longer warranty, or prefer Audi's approach to design and ownership experience.
+Buy the Audi Q3 if: You want lower running costs, value a longer warranty, need stronger towing, or prefer Audi's approach to design and ownership experience.

 The Verdict

 The Lexus NX takes 4 of 7 key spec categories and comes in at a lower price.
 The Audi Q3 will save you roughly $342 a year in fuel.
-If boot space matters, the Audi Q3 has a clear edge.
+If boot space matters, the Lexus NX has a clear edge.
 The Audi Q3 adds peace of mind with a longer 5-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions